A Digital Agency for Change Agents

 College ForwardCollege Forward (CoFo) is a nonprofit organization working with low-income and first-generation college goers to help them reach their dream of a college education.
 We have been involved with CoFo in several different capacities over the years, leading an extensive, national, user research project with high school students to understand the potential of a mobile app focused on college mentorship – we them helped them create a well-received prototype.
 We also worked with the group on the business planning for a college completion program that would allow the organization to diversify their revenue streams.
-Currently we are designing and developing a student portal for both their high school and college students to achieve more consistent success.
+We also designed and developed a student portal for both their high school and college students to achieve more consistent success.

 Seton HospitalsThe Seton Williamson and Hays Foundations needed an online revamp in order to highlight the work of their medical centers as well as showcase their commitment to their community.
 Both of the sites were stale and void of the personality of the community and the caring Foundation staff.
 The redesign of the sites focused on a manageable content strategy that elevated their outreach efforts without being overly burdensome on the staff for updates as well as a more streamlined reorganization of the architecture.
 Too Good Strategy focused on creating an architecture and extensible template system that would be applicable to both Foundations while still visually reflecting the unique communities they were serving.